Skip to content

 Previously the site of the Bendigo Teachers’ College and later used by La Trobe University for student accommodation, the site is predominantly vacant aside from the historic ‘Eumana’ House which will be retained.

-The project will deliver approximately 160 new homes across a range of lot sizes and dwelling types, including some social and affordable homes.
+Development Victoria will support the delivery of approximately 160 new homes across a range of lot sizes and dwelling types, including around 56 social and affordable homes.

 Works on site